-If your first language is not English and you have not studied in an English-language school system for the 4 years immediately before beginning your studies at Waterloo, you will be required to meet our English language requirements.
+If your first language is not English and you have not studied full-time in an English-language school system for the 4 years immediately before beginning your studies at Waterloo, you will be required to meet our English-language requirements.

-Residence and scholarship information accompany the offers of admission.
-Scholarship decisions are made in May.
+Scholarship and bursary decisions are made in May.

-All offers of admission and scholarships will be made by May 29, 2018, and students will have until June 1, 2018, to respond.
+All offers of admission and scholarships will be made by May 29, 2020, and students will have until June 1, 2020, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.

-If you are not admitted to the program you applied to, you may be considered for admission to an alternative program in the same faculty, provided you meet the minimum admission requirements, and places are available.
+If you are not admitted to the program you applied to, you may be considered for admission to an alternative program, provided you meet the minimum admission requirements and places are available.

-If a program is available in both co-op and regular and you are not admitted to the co-op program, you will be automatically considered for either the corresponding regular program or another related program, provided places are available.
+If a program is available in both co-op and regular systems of study and you are not admitted to the co-op version, you will be automatically considered for either the corresponding regular program or another related program, provided places are available.
 In some programs, limited admission to co-op is also available in second year.